appcypher/viper/NOTES.md

         #### IMPLEMENTATION

-        The types of global variables, class variables and variables referenced in closures are determined at declaration point and cannot change so they can't be shadowed.
+        The types of global variables, fields are determined at declaration point and cannot change so they can't be shadowed.
+The reason this isn't allowed is because it can lead to unintuitive behaviors and is hard to optimize.

+        The full list of variable types that cannot be shadowed
+        - global variables
+        - instance and class fields
+        - variables from outer scope referenced in a closure

 - Integers